-Fallon National Wildlife Refuge provides recreation opportunities to visitors who enjoy getting away from it all.
+Fallon National Wildlife Refuge provides limited recreation opportunities to visitors who enjoy getting away from it all.
 But a trip to Fallon NWR is not for the casual visitor - it takes a lot of planning and awareness to enjoy viewing the unique landscape and diverse wildlife found here.
 Regulation of recreation activities allows for public enjoyment of the refuge while still protecting the wildlife and habitats.
 The refuge is always open, there are no entrance gates or fees, and there are no visitor facilities within the refuge boundary.
+There is no cell service, and most roads are either un-maintained or cross through private lands.

 Parking is allowed on the main road track or at the entry area; do not park off the road as you very possibly will become mired in the soft sand and alkali playa.
 No overnight parking is allowed on Fallon refuge.